-Choosing a great CB radio needn’t be a difficult task.
+Choosing a great CB (also known as a rig) needn’t be a difficult task.
 It a proven technology with years and years of history.
-It’s fundamentally a very old technology with the exception that some modern radios have some newer features like bluetooth enabling you to connect the radio to your cell phone.
+It’s fundamentally a very old technology with the exception that some modern radios have some newer features like bluetooth enabling you to connect to your cell phone.

 Controls / Features

 The bare minimum controls you are likely to find on a radio would be a volume control, channel selector and squelch control (to suppress the white noise / hissing that is present when there is a lack of strong signal).